Managing performance and scaling for Amazon Aurora MySQL

 Tip

 If your applications frequently open and close connections, or keep a large number of long-lived connections open, we recommend that you use Amazon RDS Proxy.
 RDS Proxy is a fully managed, highly available database proxy that uses connection pooling to share database connections securely and efficiently.
-To learn more about RDS Proxy, see Using Amazon RDS Proxy for Aurora.
+To learn more about RDS Proxy, see Amazon RDS Proxy for Aurora.

 For details about how Aurora Serverless v2 instances handle this parameter, see Maximum connections for Aurora Serverless v2.